gdbinit/MachOView/README.md

         \/     \/     \/     \/         \/                 \/
 ```

+## Update - 16/05/2023

+This code has return from the dead and updated to version 3.0.

+Version 3.0 is now a x86_64/arm64 universal binary, with 10.13+ as the minimum version.

+Building has been tested with Xcode 13 or higher.
+The best option is to build with latest available Xcode (14.3) and SDK since I stopped including local copies of latest headers and using the system ones as much as possible.
+It's annoying to have to use latest version to have all features, but also annoying to keep those headers in sync.
+This time opting for latest version way.

+Besides the universal binary, some bug fixes and small updates were merged, warnings were fixed (and then I found psaghelyi had also done this modernization effort 4 years ago), and Capstone has been updated to next branch to benefit from aarch64 updates.
+I haven't merged the modern Objective-C syntax since I find it a bit meh.
+Something I'm thinking of changing is the indent since I'm not a fan of 2 spaces.

+What's the future for this fork and project?

+Over the last years I have been puzzled how people kept forking and staring this project on my GitHub despite being dead.
+I'm using Apple Silicon more often and missed this tool so decided to give it some love again.

+There is still a lot of work ahead to make it better, mostly adding parsing for new and old commands that doesn't exist, and more important for me, making the mach-o parsing way more robust than it is.

+I'm still divided on the latter.
+Blacktop has a nice Go based mach-o parser called [go-macho](https://github.com/blacktop/go-macho) and some months ago I was working on my own fork of it, where I changed the API a bit according to personal taste and more important made the parser a lot more robust (most of the time I'm dealing with potentially hostile binaries so parser security is very important to me).
+I'm thinking about the possibility of using a sandboxed Go backend and remove all the parsing code from the current codebase.
+This would be a more secure design and avoid the tedious and error-prone work of fixing the current code.
+Plus it has the benefit of using a modern codebase that can parse a lot more than the engine being used here right now.

+I also have to think about providing binary builds or not since I don't own right now a developer certificate and not counting on getting one and pay Apple's developer tax.

+Have fun,
+fG!

+---

 A fork from MachOView to update and fix some bugs, mostly Mountain Lion & iOS 6 related.
 Also some small changes to the original behaviour.